OndraLipo/students-workshops/praxe-v-TE/praxe_4_rocnik/last-steps.md

 4. Extend logical volume `foto` to 650MB

 5. Export folder `/foto` as NFS share in read, write mode.
-Mount it to your ~~workstation~~ server.
+Mount it to your 1st server ~~workstation~~.

-6. Create a samba share folder `/filmy` and mount it on your ~~workstation~~ server.
+6. Create a samba share folder `/filmy` and mount it on your 1st server ~~workstation~~.
 Accessible for anyone.

 ~~7.
 Create DNS server and forward zone `ostrava.com`~~